Skip to main content

 Create the agent and environment

-You call POST /v1/agents and POST /v1/environments once to register the system prompt, toolset, and npm packages Claude will have available.
-Anthropic returns an agent_id and environment_id you reuse across dispatches.
+You call client.beta.agents.create(...) and client.beta.environments.create(...) once to register the system prompt, toolset, and packages Claude will have available.
+Anthropic returns an agent.id and environment.id you reuse across sessions.

 2

-For each user request, you call POST /v1/agents/{id}/dispatch with the prompt and a reference to the environment.
-Anthropic spins up the sandbox, installs the declared packages, and starts the loop.
+For each user request, you call client.beta.sessions.create(...) with the agent and environment IDs.
+Anthropic provisions the sandbox, installs the declared packages, and gets ready to run the loop.

 3